-The Princess Anne Commons Gateway Park project is a major renovation of the former Princess Anne Park site (closed through Spring 2013).
+The Princess Anne Commons Gateway Park project is a major renovation of the former Princess Anne Park site.

-As a planned gateway to the Princess Anne Commons corridor that contains a mix of public and private uses, quality development and exceptional recreation and open spaces, Princess Anne Commons Gateway Park will feature various components that will provide a strong sense of arrival to the area.
-The project is being coordinated with Princess Anne Road improvements and will be completed in two phases.
+As a planned gateway to the Princess Anne Commons corridor that contains a mix of public and private uses, quality development and exceptional recreation and open spaces, Princess Anne Commons Gateway Park features various components that provide a strong sense of arrival to the area.
+The project is being coordinated with Princess Anne Road improvements and was completed in two phases.

 The first phase of the renovated park project was completed February 2013 and includes a new trail system, restrooms, extensive tree planting and expanded parking.
 The gateway feature includes a light garden sculpture originally located at the former Virginia Beach Pavilion.

 Consisting of glass sun-refraction panels affixed to white poles and arranged in a clustered fashion to resemble a grove of trees, the Light Garden has blue LED lighting for night illumination.
 The work was acquired in 1983 and was one of the first pieces of art funded by the Percent for Art program.
 It was commissioned specifically for the Pavilion site; however, project architects deemed the work incompatible with the new convention center.
 Because of this, the sculpture was placed in storage until a new home could be found.

 In 2008, the Public Art Committee of the Arts and Humanities Commission deemed Princess Anne Commons as a potential site location for the Light Garden.
 The Commission saw this site as an opportunity to further spread public art to all areas of the City.
 Princess Anne Park became an optimal location because of the surrounding landscaping and good sun exposure.
 At the directive of the late artist’s wife, Light Garden’s configuration was rearranged to reflect a more forest-like feel, rendering it ideal for a park setting.